Category

 ① Disposable Income

 First, for users of paid video services, we can consider the financial leeway to pay for video content.
-When we compiled responses to the question "How much money do you have available for discretionary spending, not essential living expenses?", users reported a median of ¥20,000 per month, while non-users reported ¥15,000 (both medians), a difference of ¥5,000 per month.
+When we compiled responses to the question "How much money do you have available for discretionary spending, not essential living expenses?", users reported a median of ¥20,000 per month, while non-users reported ¥15,000 per month (both median values), a difference of ¥5,000 per month.

 ② Daily Time Allocation

-Viewing video content requires a certain amount of uninterrupted time, suggesting that users need not only financial but also temporal flexibility.
+Viewing video content requires a certain amount of uninterrupted time, suggesting that financial resources alone aren't enough—sufficient time is also necessary.
 Therefore, let's examine the daily time allocation of paid video service users versus non-users (Figure 4).

 Next, shifting our focus to sleep time, we observe that paid video service users have shorter sleep durations on both weekdays and weekends.
-This suggests that users of paid video services tend to actively prioritize securing leisure time, even if it means sacrificing some sleep.
+This suggests that paid video service users tend to actively prioritize securing leisure time, even if it means sacrificing some sleep.

 ③ Life Values

-Finally, let's examine whether the trends identified so far are supported by the life values of the survey respondents.
+Finally, let's examine whether the trends identified so far are supported by the respondents' life values.

-The following chart presents the results of a survey conducted based on the hypothesis that the presence or absence of paid video service usage, and the type of new or old paid video service used, might even lead to differences in overall life values (Chart 5).
+The following chart presents results from a survey conducted based on the hypothesis that whether or not individuals use paid video services, and the types of new or old paid video services they use, might even lead to differing values across all aspects of life (Chart 5).

 For each item, respondents rated how strongly they agreed or disagreed on a 5-point scale, with left (green) indicating agreement and right (yellow) indicating disagreement.
-All responses were then converted to a unified metric (standardized score).
+All responses were then converted to a standardized score.
 The data was also processed to allow comparison relative to non-users of paid video services (set as the baseline/zero).

 Paid video users may subscribe to multiple service categories.
-Therefore, users were classified based on their response to "the service category they use most frequently," allowing us to examine the distinctive values observed among users of each category.
+Therefore, users were classified based on their response to "the service category they use most frequently," allowing us to examine the value characteristics observed among users of each category.

 ④ Spending Habits

-Similarly, more respondents also answered "applies" for the item "spend money without hesitation on intangible 'services'."
+Similarly, more respondents also answered "applies" to the item "spend money without hesitation on intangible 'services'."

 ⑤ How they choose products and services

-One item showing differing response patterns between old and new services was whether respondents "often consider online reviews when choosing products or services."
-The three video streaming categories showed greater consideration of reviews.
-This reflects how the values of video streaming service users directly manifest the tendency of the internet generation's product/service choices to be influenced by online reputation.
+One item showing differing response tendencies between old and new services was whether respondents "often consider online word-of-mouth when choosing products or services."
+The three video streaming categories showed greater concern for word-of-mouth.
+This reflects how the online generation's product/service selection, influenced by online reputation, directly manifests in the values of video streaming service users.

 ⑥ How They Watch TV